 The principal duties of the CSR are to schedule service requests, log current and new client calls and ensure follow-through by service and sales employees.
 The CSR supports the service employees through processing service paperwork, preparing route schedules and inputting payroll hours and production.
 They provide administrative support to the sales team and Service Center management.
 The CSR communicates with clients to coordinate our service response and perform collections on past due accounts.
 They explain and sell residential services to prospective clients who call in.

 This position takes someone who likes working independently in a fast-paced environment, enjoys "being the go-to person", and can stay organized and attentive to detail without direct supervision.
-A successful team member must have good communication and computer skills; attention to detail, and be able to work cooperatively with clients with a desire to help others.
+A successful team member must have good communication and computer skills; attention to detail, and work cooperatively with clients with a desire to help others.

-As a Service Technician, you will be the touchpoint between the organization and our clients; responsible for managing an established route of clients and building and maintaining a great relationship while providing first class service.
+As a Service Technician, you will be the touchpoint between the organization and our clients; responsible for managing an established route of clients and building and maintaining a great relationship while providing first-class service.

 You are more than just a technician taking care of pest infestations.
 You will use your investigative and deductive reasoning skills to analyze and find the root cause of the problem, suggest corrective actions and implement a resolution.
 You may need to perform minor equipment or structural repairs as well.
 You will help our clients maintain a pest-free environment that protects their brand, their clients and by a greater extension, the general public.